Naturhistoriska/birdscanner/README.md

 ### 2. Add reference data

 Reference data are a number of nucleotide sequence alignments in fasta format.
-Documentation is currently work in process.
-Please see the file `data/reference/README.md`.
+Please see the file `data/reference/README.md` for details.
+When necessary files are in place, run (in the `/path/to/birdscanner` directory):

+    [local]$ make refdata

-### 3. Run the workflow
+### 3. Run the search workflow

 I would recommend running the pipeline in steps.
 The "plast" step will take approx 20 mins/genome, while the "nhmmer" step will take > ~30 h/per genome(!).
-It would recommend to run the nhmmer-step on, e.g., Uppmax.
+It would be recommend to run the nhmmer-step on, e.g., Uppmax.

 Run initial similarity search: